Last Updated on by

 More and more people are turning to an app to earn their pay, so let’s take a look at some of the alternatives out there.

 Fiverr offers a huge range of online services from SEO and graphic design to more unique opportunities such as online pranks and celebrity impersonations.
 The benefits of working from Fiverr is that you can find clients from across the world.
 However, you will also be competing with a global market so you will need to be on the ball to start earning.
 Like TaskRabbit, you will initially start on a relatively low wage, but users have reported earning six-figure sums on Fiverr.
-There is no cost to becoming a seller on Fiverr, but they will take a 20% cut of your earnings.
+There is no registration fee to becoming a seller on Fiverr, but they will take a 20% cut of your earnings.

 Upwork is a huge online marketplace full of freelancers offering a wide range of services such as copywriting, web development and admin support.
 Upworkers are asked to create a profile detailing their special skills and bid on jobs based on full completion or by an hourly rate.
 Much like Fiverr, sellers will be competing with a global market, but there is an excellent chance of securing repeat work.
 Sellers have reported making $10,000 a month, but your potential earnings are slightly restricted depending on the skills you can offer.
 As mentioned previously, Upwork will take a 20% cut from the first $500 earned from a client and 10% after.

-Wonolo is an online and mobile app platform that connects businesses to local, screened workers for hourly or daily jobs.
+Wonolo is an online and mobile app platform that connects businesses to local, screened workers for hourly or everyday tasks.
 Typically errands will include general labor or event staffing.
 Wages are set by the companies offering the work but, as a guide, Wonolo says general laborers in the San Francisco Bay area can earn from $15 to $25 per hour.
 Wonolo workers receive the full amount on offer, and the users are charged the service fee.

 4. Amazon Flex